Up to Our Hips: Initial promotion and first two singles

 "Can't Get Out of Bed" was released to modern rock and college radio stations in the US on 14 February 1994.
-Atlantic Records' executive vice-president Val Azzoli said the decision to release it to these kind of stations was intended to show the difference between the new album's direction and the house and techno styles of their previous releases.
+Atlantic Records' executive vice president, Val Azzoli, said the decision to release it to these kinds of stations was intended to show the difference between the new album's direction and the house and techno styles of their previous releases.
 "I Never Want an Easy Life If Me and He Were Ever to Get There" was released as the album's second single on 7 March 1994.
-"Only a Boho", "Subterranean" and a demo version of "Can't Get Out of Bed" were released as its B-sides.
+"Only a Boho", "Subterranean", and a demo version of "Can't Get Out of Bed" were released as its B-sides.
 The music video for "I Never Want an Easy Life If Me and He Were Ever to Get There" consisted of live footage from the European tour earlier in the year.
-Coinciding with this, the band played a BBC Radio 1 session for DJ Mark Radcliffe, performing "Jesus Hairdo", "Autograph", "I Never Want an Easy Life If Me and He Were Ever to Get There" and "Feel Flows".
+Coinciding with this, the band played a BBC Radio 1 session for DJ Mark Radcliffe, performing "Jesus Hairdo", "Autograph", "I Never Want an Easy Life If Me and He Were Ever to Get There", and "Feel Flows".
 The band then performed another BBC Radio 1 session, this time for DJs Steve Lamacq and Jo Whiley, playing "I Never Want an Easy Life If Me and He Were Ever to Get There", "Another Rider Up in Flames" and "Up to Our Hips".